google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 ### Time series example

-The `prepOLI` and `prepETM` wrapper functions above can be mapped over Landsat surface reflectance collections to create cross-sensor analysis-ready data to visualize the spectral chronology of a pixel or region of pixels.
+The `prepOli` and `prepEtm` wrapper functions above can be mapped over Landsat surface reflectance collections to create cross-sensor analysis-ready data to visualize the spectral chronology of a pixel or region of pixels.
 In this example, you will create a 35+ year time series and display the spectral history for a single pixel.
-This particular pixel relates the recent history of a mature pacific northwest conifer forest patch (Figure 1) that experienced some perturbation in the 1980's and 90's and a high magnitude burn in 2011.
+This particular pixel relates the recent history of a mature Pacific Northwest conifer forest patch (Figure 1) that experienced some perturbation in the 1980's and 90's and a high magnitude burn in 2011.

 ![Area of interest](area-of-interest.jpg)

 _Figure 1.
 Location and site character for example area of interest.
-Mature pacific northwest conifer forest on the north slope of Mt Hood, OR, USA.
+Mature Pacific Northwest conifer forest on the north slope of Mt Hood, OR, USA.
 Images courtesy of:
 Google Earth, USDA Forest Service, Landsat, and Copernicus._

-#### Define an area of interest
+#### Define an area of interest (AOI)

 The result of this application is a time series of Landsat observations for a pixel.
 An `ee.Geometry.Point` object is used to define the pixel's location.